tsogkas/amat/README.md

 ### TODO:
 ### HIGH PRIORITY ---------------------------------------------------------
 - refineMAT() has a bug that sometimes removes some of the branches.
-- Maybe remove all branches with less than some number of pixels
 - run experiments on boundary detection.
 - run experiments on object proposal.
 - try replacing reconstructionError() from summing all errors to returning the maximum